 Midori No Mura Log Cabins

 The say the cabins are for five people.
 You can fit five futons side to side comfortably.
 But you could also easily squeeze another couple in along the sides.
 There were six of us on five futons with plenty of space left, even with our heaps of baggage.
 They also have larger cabins for two families to share.
-They have two bedrooms, a communal area and one bathroom.
+Those have two bedrooms, a large entrance hall and one bathroom.
+They also have a long veranda.
+Update 2021: we stayed in the larger cabins in Golden Week 2021.
+They are very spacious.

 Outside the log cabins